Accounting and Finance Program

-The Accounting curriculum is designed to provide students with the knowledge and the skills necessary for employment and growth in the accounting profession.
+The Accounting and Finance curriculum is designed to provide students with the knowledge and the skills necessary for employment and growth in the accounting profession.
 Using the language of business, accountants assemble and analyze, process, and communicate essential information about financial operations.

 In addition to course work in accounting principles, theories, and practice, students will study business law, finance, management, and economics.
 Related skills are developed through the study of communications, computer applications, financial analysis, critical thinking skills, and ethics.